omdeokar10/OmniHRM/steps-for-installation.md

 - `sudo docker build -t <name-2>`
 - Verify that `<name-2>` is listed when `docker images ls` is executed.

+> [!IMPORTANT]
+> Please change the docker-compose file as per your container names & volume directory path.

 #### Execute the docker compose command after mondifiying it with appropriate image names & container names.
 - `sudo docker-compose up`